The Upland Soul

 This is a lek, the ancestral breeding grounds of the sage grouse.
 They return to this exact spit of land each spring guided by some primordial memory for a chance to pass on their genetic material to a choosy hen.
 Often likened to the mean strut of a big tom… but much more arcane.
 This is also the time of year where science occurs, and lekking grouse are carefully counted.

 There’s not much good news for the greater sage grouse as a whole, including those throughout the Sagebrush State.
 This unit used to have a short season for the sagehens years back.
 No longer.
 Nothing open statewide for non-residents, and even resident hunters see the writing on the wall.
-A draw system has been bandied about and might be the way to go, although hunter mortality has a negligble impact on sage grouse numbers.
+A draw system has been bandied about and might be the way to go, although hunter mortality has a negligible impact on sage grouse numbers.
 The problem is more expansive.

 Coyotes numbers are up too, bolstered by that manmade edge habitat that works so well for them.
 Runaway populations of feral horses pound natural springs and wet meadows, and strip vital forage down to the root.
 The meadows degrade, become channelized, and disappear entirely.
 Prolonged drought hammers food sources and reproductive vitality of the animals.
 Roads fracture the sagebrush sea and in many places solar panels completely replace it.